INVOKE-Trip-Planner/travel-planner-backend/README.md

 5. Generate fake data by running php artisan db:seed
     * This will generate 10 users with username from 'test0000' til 'test0009' and password same as the username.

+## Misc
+1. Documentation for APIs can be found at /api/documentation.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).